install.packages("remotes")

 .069

 Note.
 N = 1944.
 CI = confidence interval; VIF = variance inflation factor.
 Significance denotes Wald t-tests for individual parameter estimates, as well as Likelihood Ratio Tests (LRT) for single-predictor deletion.
-Coefficient of deterination displays Nagelkerke's pseudo-R².
+Coefficient of determination displays Nagelkerke's pseudo-R².

 ** p < .01. *** p < .001.